BlackWolfed/DNS-Penetration-Testing-Methodology/README.md

 ## DNS Recon
 ### DNSRecon
-DNSRecon is a Python script that provides the ability to perform Check for all NS Records for Zone Transfers. and enumerate General DNS Records for a given Domain (MX, SOA, NS, A, AAAA, SPF, and TXT). and more.
+DNSRecon is a Python script that provides the ability to perform Check for all NS Records for Zone Transfers. and enumerate General DNS Records for a given Domain (MX, SOA, NS, A, AAAA, SPF, and TXT) and more.

     dnsrecon -d domain.com -D /usr/share/wordlists/dnsmap.txt -t std --xml ouput.xml # Performing General Enumeration against target